SciBorgs/SciGuides/BasicArmBot.md

               1.0 / MOTOR_GEARING),
           DCMotor.getNEO(4),
           1.0 / MOTOR_GEARING,
-          -LENGTH.in(Meters),
-          MIN_ANGLE.in(Radians),
-          MAX_ANGLE.in(Radians),
-          true,
+          -LENGTH.in(Meters), // the Units library in action MIN_ANGLE.in(Radians), // initialized as degrees, these are converted to radians MAX_ANGLE.in(Radians), // as required by the constructor true,
           STARTING_ANGLE.in(Radians));
 ```

-and implement the ArmIO methods using the methods provided by the sim.
+...and implement the ArmIO methods using the methods provided by the sim.
 Make sure to update the sim periodically in your input methods with its `update(double dtSeconds)` method.

 To complete this IO subsystem, create the last implementation called `NoArm`.
 It should describe a non-existent arm, without any hardware but with methods returning 0 / doing nothing.